-It also share problems about CDN and can use Waterfall to check why the speed is being slow.
+It also shares problems with CDN and can use Waterfall to check why the speed is being slow.

 My Pingdom Report :

 Pingdom is correct in all details according to WP Rocket.
-I shows the elements graph instead of showing you grades.
+I’m also getting a very good response in pingdom.

 Google Page Insights :

 WordPress Speed Optimization Tips:

 Some Industry Experts also Use or Suggest Siteground:

 Siteground is also recommended by WordPress.org